FAQ

 I wouldn't bother unless you think you'd like to hire me.
 If so, it's a good idea to go through the whole thing.

-Personally, I'm wary of anyone charging a fixed price without an estimate since there's no incentive for them to put in extra time/work if necessary.
+I'd be wary of anyone charging a fixed price without an estimate since there's no incentive for them to put in extra time/work if necessary.

 No. I provide (mainly) digital post-recording services like engineering, mixing and mastering, but I'm available for studio or live sound work, if interested.